Uplands School

 • Each pathway leads to a destination which builds on prior learning.

 Students are also given increased choice in the sixth form through the ‘Options’ programme in order to prepare them for their next phase of education/employment.
-Examples include the arts, textiles, sport, horticulture, catering, first aid, Signalong and multimedia (see KS5 curriculum options 23-24 Term 1 booklet for further information).
+Examples include the arts, textiles, sport, horticulture, catering and multimedia (see KS5 Curriculum Options Booklet for further information).
 Students work through accreditation at an appropriate level, from pre-entry to Entry Level 3, through the ASDAN Lifeskills Challenge and Trinity College’s Art Awards programmes.

 The pre-formal pathway suits learners with profound and multiple learning disabilities broadly working at a level equivalent to M1-M3b of the adult pre-entry curriculum and are those students who are not ready for subject specific learning.
 The aims of this Pathway are to develop communication, the ability to engage with people, objects and the environment, self-advocacy and making a valued contribution to society.
-At Key Stage 5, students on the pre-formal curriculum pathway continue to follow Uplands’ curriculum for pre-formal learners.
-This curriculum is broadly based on Education Scotland’s ‘Milestones: Supporting learners with complex additional support needs’ and the EYFS statutory framework (2021).
+At Key Stage 5, students on the pre-formal curriculum pathway continue to follow Equals curriculum for pre-formal learners.

 Students leaving this pathway should be able to engage with the world around them with support, contribute to the local community through social and community enterprise activity, make choices and indicate preferences in relation to elements of their EHCP.
 This might be in areas such as living arrangements, personal care arrangements, friendship and leisure opportunities.
 Students may progress to further education, supported living, social enterprise groups or person centred packages.

-The semi-formal pathway suits learners with Autistic Spectrum Disorder and/or complex learning needs working between Milestone four and eight in the adult curriculum and aims to develop communication, life, social and work-related skills and the ability to manage sensory integration needs.
+The informal pathway suits learners with Autistic Spectrum Disorder and/or complex learning needs working between Milestone four and five in the adult curriculum and aims to develop communication, life, social and work-related skills and the ability to manage sensory integration needs.

-Students leaving this pathway should be able to engage with the world around them more independently, be more able to use coping strategies to cope with a sensory world and be able to carry out work related activity.
+Students leaving this pathway should be able to engage with the world around them more independently, be more able to use coping strategies to cope with a sensory world and be able to tolerate working alongside others.
 They should be able to contribute to the local community through social enterprise activity, make choices and indicate preferences in relation to elements of their EHCP such as living arrangements, support, friendship and leisure opportunities.
 Students may progress to further education, supported living and to social enterprise/work groups.

-The formal pathway suits learners with severe/moderate learning needs working at Entry Level 1 and above in the adult curriculum and aims to develop work skills and additional life, social communication and personal skills.
+The semi-formal pathway suits learners with severe/moderate learning needs working between Milestone six and Entry Level 3 in the adult curriculum and aims to develop personal, social communication, life and work skills.

-If you would like to talk in further detail or would like a tour of the Sixth Form then please contact Claire Owens, Deputy Headteacher, via the School Office on
+If you would like to talk in further detail or would like a tour of the Sixth Form then please contact Claire Owens, Head of Sixth Form, via the School Office on

 01793 493910 or email: cowens@uplandsschool.org.uk